Trolling

 air ‘breathing’, dives down leaving a long bubble trail,

-‘smoking’ and when it stops smoking, it comes up for
+‘smoking’ and when it stops smoking, it comes up for another

-smoke trail for any length of time, if it does; it is called
+trail for any length of time, if it does; it is called

 ‘lazy’.
 Also, it shouldn’t come out of the water, ‘blowing